 This course integrates basic flying training with the technical subjects needed to become an aeronautical engineer, including an understanding of the aviation industry and how it works.
 It’s the ideal starting point to train as a professional pilot and acquire your National Private Pilot’s Licence (NPPL).

 The current additional fee for Pilot Studies is £3,075.
 This covers the first 15 hours of flight training with a qualified flying instructor.
 After you have completed these, it will be your responsibility to liaise with the flying school to obtain your licence.
 You’ll need to carry out 32 hours of flight training to acquire your NPPL by the end of the first year.
-The programme is accredited by the Royal Aeronautical Society (RAeS) and the Institution of Mechanical Engineers (IMechE).
-The MEng degree course fulfils the academic requirement to go forward for registration as a Chartered Engineer (CEng).
+The engineering content is accredited by the Royal Aeronautical Society and the Institution of Mechanical Engineers.

 You’ll have the opportunity to exhibit your projects at our graduate showcase, Brunel Engineers, as well as other industry sponsored competitions.